snrnats/doc-centre/docfx_project/pro/reports/by-country.md

     <img src="../images/reports/by-country-volumes-data.png"/>
 </a>

+The **Consignment Volumes by Country** chart's **View Data** option shows the number of consignments that you shipped to each destination country.

 ## % of Consignment Volume by Destination Country

 The **% of Consignment Volume by Destination Country** bar chart shows each destination country's share of your total shipments.
 Click on a bar to view the corresponding country on the **Consignment Volumes by Country** map.